AchrefBenOmrane/Nateg_Enet-com_Smart_Parking_Project/NATEG_ENET'COM_PROJECT_Specification.md

 Collection (ETC) system may be achieved in both hardware and software by the following stapes.

-i.
-The camera is placed short distance ahead the vehicle or truck and capture the image of the number plate fixed on the vehicle by infrared radiations managed by camera with its built-in software.
+1. The camera is placed short distance ahead the vehicle or truck and capture the image of the number plate fixed on the vehicle by infrared radiations managed by camera with its built-in software.

-ii.
-As the vehicle enters and settles in the field of the sensor (Camera).
+2. As the vehicle enters and settles in the field of the sensor (Camera).
 Through the infrared sensor (built-in camera) sense a vehicle and gives a signal to the PC through microcontroller to capture the number plate image of the vehicle and process it.

-iii.
-The number plate is then compared to the authorized number in database to confirm its validity and finally provides signal to microcontroller to control the system hardware.
+3. The number plate is then compared to the authorized number in database to confirm its validity and finally provides signal to microcontroller to control the system hardware.

-iv.
-The integrated ETC system equipment with software part for the registered vehicles to a database allow the system to perform the following task;
+4. The integrated ETC system equipment with software part for the registered vehicles to a database allow the system to perform the following task;

 ✓ Check if the vehicle is registered or not.